batica81/prefixQuiz/README.md

 There may be some bugs and inconsistencies, so please report them if you find any.

-App is available for use or install at: https://prefixquiz.cinamontest.duckdns.org/
+App is available for use or install at: https://prefixquiz.pages.dev/

 TODO:

 - Add keyboard shortcuts (space and numbers)
 - Fix service worker (throws "please install chrome" error when no network)
-- Move deployment to Cloudflare pages
 - Add points for fun and gamification